petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/platform-limitations.md

 **Bandwidth**: Each VPN tunnel is limited to a total bandwidth of 3 Gbps.
 This limit applies to the total of incoming and outgoing traffic.

 **Extending On-Premises Networks:** Cloud Interconnect or Express Route dedicated connections from an on-premises network are not supported.
 This applies to connections made directly or via partner providers, and with shared or private clusters.

+**Two-Factor Authentication**: Using two-factor authentication within your Cloud VPN (OpenVPN or IPSec) is not supported.